 WorkSafe Victoria takes the lead role in the promotion and enforcement of health and safety in Victorian workplaces.

 This includes the enforcement of regulations relating to plant, dangerous goods and major hazard facilities.
 In Victoria, certain types of plant must not be used in a work place unless they are registered with the WorkSafe.
 The Occupational Health and Safety (Plant) Regulations 1995 provide a complete list of plant requiring registration, for example boilers and pressure equipment.

 WorkSafe may also require you to obtain other licences and approvals particular to your industry prior to commencement of operations.

 Generally all developments that involve the construction of new buildings or the alteration of existing buildings will require a building permit to ensure compliance with building codes and fire protection regulations.

 Building permits are issued by building surveyors (Councilor private practitioners) and ensure that practitioners are registered, carry insurance and have prepared adequate documentation to correctly construct the building.
 A building permit ensures that key stages of the work are independently inspected and the building is assessed as completed and suitable for occupation.

 Invest Victoria and Invest Assist work together to help companies through the development approvals process in Victoria, and can provide advice on licence and permit requirements for your project.

-Invest Victoria and Invest Assist can also introduce your company to the relevant departments and agencies (such as the local municipal Council, Environment Protection Authority (EPA) Victoria, the Victorian WorkCover Authority and the Department of Economic Development, Transport Jobs and Resources who will be able to provide your company with detailed information on all of the regulations relevant to your proposed investment.
+Invest Victoria and Invest Assist can also introduce your company to the relevant departments and agencies (such as the local municipal Council, Environment Protection Authority (EPA) Victoria, and WorkSafe Victoria who will be able to provide your company with detailed information on all of the regulations relevant to your proposed investment.